Murt Duggan

-Murt Duggan (born 1941) is an Irish hurling selector and former player.
+Murt Duggan (27 November 1940 – 11 April 2026) was an Irish hurling selector and player.
 At club level he played with Gortnahoe–Glengoole and Ballingarry, and also served as a selector with the Tipperary senior hurling team.

 Career

 Duggan first played hurling at juvenile and underage levels with the Gortnahoe–Glengoole club.
 His performances with the club earned a call-up to the Tipperary minor hurling team and he was wing-forward on the team that beat Kilkenny to win the All-Ireland MHC title in 1959.
 Duggan later lined out with the Ballingarry club.

 In retirement from playing, Duggan became involved in team management and coaching.
 He was a selector under manager Len Gaynor when the Tipperary were beaten by Clare in the 1997 All-Ireland final.

+Death

+Duggan did in Ballingarry, County Tipperary on 11 April 2026.